Ayush900/flask-deployment-of-model/README.md

-From the frontend when we upload a files of different formats explained later on which we would like to predict , our backend first cleans up our file to remove all the artifacts and the bad channels from the raw EEG and converts it into a dataframe which contains the time series data , which is further converted to frequency band data by applying fft .
+From the frontend when we upload a files of different formats explained later on which we would like to predict , our backend first cleans up our file to remove all the artifacts and the bad channels from the raw EEG by applying all the preprocessing steps as explained earlier and then converts it into a dataframe which contains the time series data , which is further converted to frequency band data by applying fft .
 The spacial images are formed which are in turn fed into our model and the prediction